Ivan-cs/Automatic-Curtain/server/README.md

 Make sure you are in the correct directory ./server

-## Create a new virtual environment and activate it
+## Create a new virtual environment

 python3 -m venv venv